 Registration Guide to Setting Up a Company in Singapore

-Setting up a company in Singapore is following a series of paperwork and documentation processes, which can be done seamlessly and rather quickly if you understand every step that you’re going through and what needs to be done.
-A successfully set up and properly structured company will be a and efficient tax corporate body.
+Setting up a company in Singapore is following a series of paperwork and documentation processes.
+Well, you can do it seamlessly and quickly if you understand every step that you’re going through and what needs to be done.
+A successfully set up and properly structured company will be efficient tax corporate body.

-Before getting started on the registration process, ensure that you have all the following information listed below ready and prepared:
+Before you begin the registration process, ensure that you have all the following information listed below ready and prepared:

 - Your company name – Check that is available and approved.

-- Directors & Shareholders – Your company needs at least a minimum of one resident director.
+- Directors & Shareholders – You need at least a minimum of one resident director.
 A private limited company can have anywhere from one to 50 shareholders, with the limit being 50.

 - Registered address – You must have a local Singapore address that your company is registered to.

-- Company secretary – Every company is required to appoint one qualified company secretary within the first six months of its incorporation, per the Singapore Companies Act.
+- Company secretary – Every business must appoint one qualified secretary within the first six months of its incorporation.
+This is as per the Singapore Companies Act.

 - Engage a professional firm – This is applicable to foreign investors.
-As Singapore law does now allow foreign investors to self-register a company, they are required to engage the services of a professional firm to help with the registration process.
+As Singapore law does now allow foreign investors to self-register a company, they should have to engage the services of a professional firm to help with the registration process.

-- Documents you will need – Company name, a brief describing your business and its activities, the shareholder’s and director’s particulars, a registered address, and the company secretary’s particulars.
+- Documents you will need – Name, a brief describing your business and its activities, the shareholder’s and director’s particulars, a registered address, and the secretary’s particulars.